 Learn something new every day More Info... by email

 The valve guide is only used for engines using a push rod-type camshaft.
-For the overhead valve type of engines, the valve guide is not utilized as the cam actually actuates the valves and push rods are not used.
+For the overhead valve type of engines, the guide is not used, as the cam actually actuates the valves and push rods are not used.
 The typical valve guide is designed to outlive the engine and thus will never require repair.
-With proper lubrication and scheduled oil change intervals, the valve guides will remain in peak operational form.
+With proper lubrication and scheduled oil change intervals, the guides will remain in peak operational form.

 The valve guides are designed to fit the valve stems with a minimal amount of clearance and they use oil that is seeped through the valve guide seal for lubrication.
 This oil is tasked with the job of controlling the high temperatures of the valve stem through the process of combustion.
-In aluminum head applications, the valve guides also aid in the prevention of heat damage to the head.
+In aluminum head applications, the guides also aid in the prevention of heat damage to the head.
 The ultra-high heat generated by the combustion chamber is radiated away from the valve stem by the guides.